Are MSF wavelets minimally supported?: Introduction

 The second motivation came later, and is also more tenuous.
 It is easy to see that if $\pi$ is a rotation on the plane, then there exists an $S = S_\pi\subset \R^2$ such that $S$ tiles $\R^2$ via translations along $\pi (\Z^2).$ The Steinhaus tiling problem asks whether there exists a set $S \subset \R^2$ such that for every rotation $\pi$, $S$ tiles $\R^2$ when translated by the elements of $\pi (\Z^2)$.
 The Steinhaus problem was solved in \cite{JacMau02, JM}, where a non-measurable set $S$ was constructed.
 It remains an open problem whether a measurable Steinhaus set in $\R^2$ can be constructed.
 For a higher dimensional variant of Steinhaus problem, see \cite{GoldMau}.

 Similarly, we will see below in Proposition \ref{transanddiltileprop} that if $E$ is the support of a wavelet, $E$ must contain a subset which tiles by translations along $\Z$ and a different subset which tiles by dilations of powers of 2.
 Problem \ref{mainprob} asks whether there is a single set which does these simultaneously.
-In the Steinhaus tilling problem and Problem \ref{mainprob}, we are asking to find a single set which tiles via multiple actions.
+In the Steinhaus tiling problem and Problem \ref{mainprob}, we are asking to find a single set which tiles via multiple actions.
 The differences are many: the Steinhaus problem has uncountably many tilings, while we only have two, the Steinhaus problem only considers translational tilings while our tilings are more diverse, and our problem considers the relationship between functional tilings and set tilings.

-It is worth to mention two other similar works on simultaneous tilings.
+It is worth mentioning two other similar works on simultaneous tilings.
 Han and Wang \cite{HanWang} showed that simultaneous translational tiling by two lattices of the same volume always exists.
 Kolountzakis and Papageorgiou \cite{KolPa} studied simultaneous functional tilings with respect to a collection of lattices.

 The main result in this paper shows that a possibly non-measurable wavelet set exists in the support of the Fourier transform of any wavelet.
 The proof relies on a result of Isbell \cite{Isb55, Isb62} on the existence of a positive diagonal of a doubly stochastic matrix.
 The original Larson's problem, whether such a set can be chosen to be measurable, remains open.